Legal Circles Group Mentoring Program

 About the program

-The Legal Circles Group Mentoring Program aims to match suitably qualified APS legal mentors with a small group of new or new to government lawyers in a formal mentoring relationship.
+The Legal Circles Group Mentoring Program aims to match suitably qualified APS legal mentors with a small group of new or new-to-government lawyers in a formal mentoring relationship.

 In group mentoring, a mentor supports the professional development of a group of mentees.
 The mentor acts as a facilitator, asks questions to identify common issues, ensures discussion is focussed and shares knowledge.
 Group members can benefit from the experience of others in the group as well as the mentor.
 Whilst the mentor may discuss matters individually (if required), the primary focus of the program is on contact within group meetings.
 The mentor will not provide solutions to specific legal problems, day-to-day supervision or specialised human resources support.

-Acceptance into the program is based on an assessment of the expressions of interest and is at the discretion of the AGLS Professional Development Committee’s discretion.
+Acceptance into the program is based on an assessment of the expressions of interest and is at the AGLS Professional Development Committee’s discretion.

-To make sure you receive information about this program, please subscribe or update your contact details on the government lawyer contact list.
+To make sure you receive information about this program, subscribe or update your contact details on the government lawyer contact list.

 Benefits of a group mentoring program include: